sewardlee337/sewardlee337.github.io/blog/_posts/2020-06-20-intro-to-propensity-score-matching.md

 * Your data
 * The method used to perform matching

-In our case, since data is held in the dataframe `raw_data` and `CARS` is the treatment variable, we implement PSM by running:
+In our case, since data is held in the dataframe `raw_data` and `CARS` is the treatment variable, we implement PSM by first running:

 ```r
 # PSM Part 1: Create MatchIt object